 2. Sage Intacct

 Sage Intacct is a cloud-based financial management platform that combines a range of accounting applications and tools.
-It can be seen as a more advanced, modern version of the well-known Sage 50 accounting platform.
+We see it as a more advanced, modern version of the well-known Sage 50 accounting platform.
+You get a broad range of features that span accounting, payroll, and even HR, with a strong focus on AI and automation.
+Here are its core capabilities:

 - Automated accounts payable